Peybro/Peybro/README.md

 </picture>

 # 👋 Hi, I'm Thomas.
 A designer and developer.
 I love new technologies, and am constantly looking for something interesting to play around with.
 If you've got something, let me know!
+I am currently focusing on front-end development, as well as contributing to open source projects whenever I can.

 ## ✨ Skills